finotes/finotes.github.io/_posts/2018-02-28-test-issue-not-synced-java.md

 ##### If none of the above steps worked, please do start a chat with our agent, we will fix the issue for you.

+<span style="color:red">*Once the integration issue is fixed, you should remove the Fn.reportIssue() call, else every time the app is run, an issue will be reported.*</span>